ibrunodev/svelte-router/readme.md

 # @ibrunodev/svelte-router

 Svelte router using a store and components.

-A fork from @jamen/svelte-router
+The router responds to browser pushState events and update views.

 ## Usage